Dr Richard Illingworth

 I am a post-PhD researcher and Teaching Assistant at the University of Leeds (UK).
 My PhD was completed in December 2021 at the University of Leeds.

-I hold a BA (first-class) in War and Security Studies from the University of Hull and an MA (distinction) in International Relations from the University of Leeds.
-I am currently in receipt of funding for my PhD here at the University of Leeds through the Leeds Doctoral Scholarship programme.
-The project is supervised by Dr Adrian Gallagher and Professor Garrett Brown.
+I hold a BA (first-class) in War and Security Studies from the University of Hull, and an MA (distinction) in International Relations from the University of Leeds.
+My PhD was funded through the University of Leeds Doctoral Scholarship programme.
+The project was supervised by Professor Adrian Gallagher and Professor Garrett Brown.

-My PhD project seeks to address this problem by focusing on reforming the R2P through the perspective of Cosmopolitan Theory.
-This will involve an exploration of both reform of the R2P framework itself, in addition to wider reform measures at the international level.
-Such reforms will be aimed at furthering R2P’s practical implementation through a cosmopolitan lens, focused on the provision of duties, justice, and human protection.
+My PhD project seeks to redress this problem by exploring reforms for R2P through the perspective of Transitional Cosmopolitan theory.
+The project involves an exploration of both reform of the R2P framework itself, in addition to wider structural reforms at the international level.
+Such reforms are aimed at furthering R2P’s practical implementation through a cosmopolitan approach, focused on the provision of duties, justice, and human protection.

 - BA War and Security Studies (First-Class)